-When you’re enjoying the great outdoors this summer, being struck by lightning may seem like a 1-in-a-million chance, but it happens.
+When you’re enjoying the great outdoors this spring and summer, being struck by lightning may seem like a 1-in-a-million chance, but it happens.
 In fact, nearly half of lightning fatalities between 2010-2011 (48% and 62%, respectively) were attributed to sport and recreation, according to the National Weather Service.

 As an active person who likes to go outdoors to exercise, never assume you can’t be struck by lightning during a thunderstorm.
 The best way to avoid lightning is to plan ahead by monitoring the weather and go indoors if you get stuck in a storm.
 If you are bike riding, the National Weather Service recommends pulling over to a safe shelter if possible and waiting 30 minutes after the last rumble of thunder before resuming your ride.
 If you are outdoors at a picnic and a storm is brewing, better to jump into the safety of your car until it passes through.
 If you are out camping in “backcountry,” meaning 30 minutes or more from modern vehicles or buildings, you are more vulnerable to lightning since there are no safe places.